tchajed/sys-verif-fa25/docs/notes/rocq-intro.md

 ```

 Notice the extra type argument we had to provide to `Some`, and the somewhat odd `_` in the pattern match.
-To make it easier to work with polymorphic functions, Coq has a feature called _implicit arguments_.
+To make it easier to work with polymorphic functions, Rocq has a feature called _implicit arguments_.
 These commands modify how type inference treats `Some` and `None`, making the type argument implicit (that's what the curly braces mean).
 Don't worry about the syntax; you won't need to do this yourself.

 ```coq
   Arguments Some {A} x.